-- At the beginning of reception, there will be a baseline assessment which gives each child a starting point then, at end of Reception, children will be assessed against whether they have made a Good Level of Development (GLD). - In Year 1, a formal phonics-screening assessment will take place.
-Those not meeting the expected standard will be re-screened in Year 2. - In Year 2, children will be assessed using National Assessments in Reading, Writing and Mathematics.
-Teacher assessments, informed by detailed performance descriptiors, will be used to report where the children are currently performing in these subjects. - In Year 6, children will be assessed using National Assessments in mathematics; reading; grammar, punctuation and spelling; and a teacher assessment of writing, and science.
+- At the beginning of Reception, there is a baseline assessment which gives each child a starting point then, at end of Reception, children will be assessed against whether they have made a Good Level of Development (GLD) - In Year 1, a formal phonics-screening assessment will take place.
+Those not meeting the expected standard will be re-screened in Year 2 - In Year 2, children will be assessed using National Assessments in Reading, Writing and Mathematics.
+Teacher assessments, informed by detailed performance descriptors, will be used to report where the children are currently performing in these subjects

+- In Year 4, children will be assessed using National Assessments for times tables - In Year 6, children will be assessed using National Assessments in mathematics; reading; grammar, punctuation and spelling; and a teacher assessment of writing, and science.